Understanding Anxiety: How Your Nervous System Affects Your Wellbeing

 - Mar 22

-- 2 min read
+- 4 min read

-But sometimes the nervous system can become stuck in survival mode, continuing to react even when life becomes calmer.
+This is known as the fight-or-flight response.
+Normally, this response switches off once the threat has passed.
+Yet, sometimes the nervous system can become stuck in survival mode, continuing to react even when life becomes calmer.

-Below are some of the most common signs that your nervous system may still be operating in protection mode.
+When this happens, I may experience ongoing anxiety, tension, or difficulty relaxing.
+Below are some of the most common signs that my nervous system may still be operating in protection mode.

 1. You Feel Tense Even When Nothing Is Wrong